Approx. 143 EUR / 157 USD

 What is the course about?

-This course tells you what you need to know to make work that is safe for the user.
-This covers glaze stability and food safety, and also considerations for all the other aspects of producing good, safe functional work.
+This course tells you all you need to know to make work that is safe for the user.
+This covers glaze stability and food safety, andall the other aspects of producing good, safe, functional work.